This is hardly my first pandemic.

 Until then, we will play generous monsters.
 Until the day when my family is threatened – and surviving humankind may wish they never knew my name.

 - Ease – vampire hypnosis

 - Ever-Dying – humans

 - Votary – a human employed to provide blood to Notte’s family

-- Patron – a human with the potential to be made into a vampire
+- Patron – a human with the potential (though not the guarantee) to be made into a vampire

 - Knife – Notte’s personal assassin